MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/createsession.md

 [!include[session-api-omnichannel](../../includes/session-api-omnichannel.md)]

-Creates a new session based on the session template defined as part of the template and returns the unique identifier of the session that was created.
+Creates a new session based on the session template defined as part of the `input` parameter and returns the unique identifier of the session that was created.
 This method supports session templates of the type **Generic**.

 ## Syntax